 Accommodation: Pankotsi Lodge – Shipetiari

-Included activities: Masato preparation, craft – workshop, traditional food (pacamoto).
+Included Activities: Masato preparation, craft – workshop, and traditional food (pacamoto).

 Accommodation: Pankotsi Lodge – Shipetiari